Ultimate Des Moines Real Estate Investing Guide for 2026

 Economy

 In Des Moines, the median household income is .
-The state’s population has a median household income of , whereas the nationwide median is .
+The state's citizenry has a median household income of , while the national median is .

-The economic info from Des Moines illustrates a combined rate of poverty of .
-The general poverty rate throughout the state is , and the nationwide number stands at .
+All in all, the poverty rate in Des Moines is .
+The general poverty rate for the state is , and the nationwide figure stands at .

 Economy Quick Stats